betmma/my_balatro_mods/README.md

 Rewrite the Run Info - Vouchers tab to enable it to display dozens of redeemed vouchers.

 # Note that [Steamodded](https://github.com/Steamopollys/Steamodded) is required to load the mods.
-The mods are written and tested on both Steamodded 1.0.0 and 0.9.8, but I suggest using 1.0.0.
+The mods are written and tested on Steamodded 1.0.0.
+There was code for 0.9.8 compatibility but since most people are shifting to SMOD 1.0.0 and SMOD 1.0.0 supports 0.9.8 mods now, I won't check 0.9.8 compatibility very frequently and can't promise its compatibility.